For the Purrbabies

 While spaying or neutering your pet may be costly, there are many benefits (Trusted Source) :

-Promotes a healthier life — The average lifespan of spayed and neutered cats and dogs is statistically longer than the lifespan of those who don’t get the procedure.
+The average lifespan of spayed and neutered cats and dogs is statistically longer (Trusted Source) than the lifespan of those who don’t get the procedure.
 Leaving your pet’s reproductive systems intact also increases the likelihood of certain health issues, such as pyometra, mammary gland tumors, ovarian cancer, uterine cancer, testicular cancer, and prostate disease.

-Helps control the homeless pet population — Every year, almost one million homeless cats and dogs (Trusted Source) are killed in shelters because of overpopulation.
+Every year, roughly 2.4 million dogs and cats are killed (Trusted Source) in American shelters because of overpopulation.
 By spaying or neutering your pet, you’re helping lower the number of unwanted pets who are euthanized.

 Pet insurance plans usually cover medically necessary surgeries, including emergency procedures.
 Optional or elective surgeries (such as spays and neuters) usually aren’t covered, and some surgeries may be excluded if they’re related to a pre-existing condition.